 The Diamondback Haanjenn 1 can do a little bit of everything, from riding long distances on the road to cruising gravel canal paths.
 The tires are slick enough to roll fast on pavement but wide enough to handle a bit of of the rough stuff.

-The women’s-specific offering comes in smaller sizes, with the smallest fitting women as short as 5’1″.
-It also has a women’s-specific saddle which is nice.
+The women’s-specific offering comes in smaller sizes, with the XS fitting women as short as 5’1″.

 The geometry is more aggressive than many of the other bikes on this list, but more relaxed than a traditional road bike which makes it a good pick for women who want to ride longer distances on the road but are uncomfortable on a road bike.